daniestevez/gr-satellites/README.md

     `sync_to_pdu.grc` and `sync_to_pdu_packed.grc` in gr-satellites.
   * There is a bug in the "Additive scrambler" block.
-The [bug fix](https://github.com/gnuradio/gnuradio/commit/e3ad82e6d93ea05d3b096673abf609f9e146f578) is only in the git version of GNU Radio.
-If using a stable release of GNU Radio, do not expect this block to work.
+The [bug fix](https://github.com/gnuradio/gnuradio/commit/e3ad82e6d93ea05d3b096673abf609f9e146f578) is only in version 3.7.12.0 of GNU Radio.
+If using an older release of GNU Radio, do not expect this block to work.
 However, the "Additive scrambler" is only used to decode CCSDS scrambling.
 Decoders using G3RUH scrambling or no scrambler should work fine.